 Standard Treatments for Pain and Arthritis in the Big Toe

 When arthritis in the big toe advances to the point of hallux rigidus, unfortunately, orthopedic surgeons like to operate.
 One drastic surgery to the big toe is an MTP-joint fusion, which involves placing screws across the joint to fuse it solid.
-Just like a back fusion leads to disease in the adjacent segments, a big toe fusion causes problems in the ankle and other toe joints as they have to bear the extra load.
+Just like a back fusion leads to disease in the adjacent segments (1), a big toe fusion causes problems in the ankle and other toe joints as they have to bear the extra load.

-Steroid shots have been shown to destroy local cartilage in the joint (which can only progress arthritis) while providing no significant pain improvement.
+Steroid shots have been shown to destroy local cartilage in the joint (which can only progress arthritis) while providing no significant pain improvement (2).
 NSAIDs come with a long and growing list of dangerous side effects, such as sudden-death heart attacks, stroke, and GI bleeding, and addiction and overdose due to prescription opioids have reached epidemic proportions in the U.S.

-How to Help a Bent Big Toe
+Prevent a Bent Big Toe From Getting Worse

 So how do you help a bent big toe before arthritis fully sets in?
 First, make sure your shoes aren’t wearing too much on the outside.
 If they are, your foot isn’t hitting the ground correctly, and that could be causing forces which have bent the big toe joint.
 The solution to this is to get orthotics to help redistribute the forces properly as your foot strikes the ground.

 The upshot?
 The best solution for helping a bent big toe is don’t procrastinate.
 Address it early and treat it quickly!
 Once arthritis sets in and advances, it creates a more challenging problem to deal with.
 Additionally, that bent big toe can put more stress on the surrounding structures and even disrupt body symmetry, leading to more problems elsewhere.